Maadi Cup: Major event wins

 Since 2003, the Presidents Scull is the prize awarded to the top overall school in sculling events (i.e. singles, doubles and quads) at the Regatta.

-As of the 2022 event, 12 schools have won the Presidents Scull.
+As of the 2025 event, 13 schools have won the Presidents Scull.

 Eligibility

 Rowers and coxswains in the Maadi Cup must be full-time students (at least 0.8 FTE) at a registered New Zealand school, and must be studying at secondary level (Year 9 or above).
 They must also have a satisfactory school attendance record, in the opinion of the school's principal, in order to participate.

 The regatta is split into four age classification: under 15, under 16, under 17, and under 18.
 Only students who are under the specified age at 1 January preceding the regatta may compete in that class.
 For example, a student who is aged 15 on 1 January may compete in the under 16, under 17 and under 18 classifications, but not the under 15 classification.

 Females may cox male boats, and vice versa.
-The minimum weight for coxswains is 55 kg for under 18 open-weight events, and 50 kg for all other events.
-For lightweight events, the international weight standard is used: males must be under 72.5 kg, and females must be under 59 kg.
+The minimum weight for coxswains is 55 kg for all events at the regatta.
+Lightweight events used to be part of the regatta but were banned in 2016 following health concerns of the teenage athletes.

 In mid-2007, the New Zealand Secondary Schools Sports Council introduced a quota system restricting the number of new-to-school and international students a school can field at national championships, including the Maadi Cup, in an aim to reduce top sporting schools "poaching" athletes from other schools.
 A new-to-school student is a student who has enrolled at the school in the 24 months prior to the event, excluding students who enrolled at the school in Year 9 or below.
 An international student is a student who is not a New Zealand or Australian citizen, or the holder of a New Zealand resident visa or domestic-endorsed student visa.
 For eights, no more than three crew members that are classified as a new-to-school or international students are permitted per boat, with no more than two crew members being international students.
 For all other events, no more than one crew member that is classified as a new-to-school or international student is permitted per boat.

+At a special general meeting held on 24 January 2025, the New Zealand Secondary School Rowing Associations (NZSSRA) voted to ban year 14 rowers from competing at Maadi regattas, unless an exemption has been granted.